frontenddevkan/frontenddevkan/README.md

 - 📫 telegram: @hellomagicworld
 - MY CHANNEL in telegram https://t.me/+UuO7nAZ_Hg9kNTEy (@ihavementor)

-begin in september 2022 study frontend in apps and learn html, css and javascript on **[FreeCodeCump.com](freeCodeCump.com) and create chat for begining frontenders Frontendologia, have a part in intensiv
+- begin in september 2022 study frontend in apps and learn html, css and javascript and create chat for begining frontenders Frontendologia, have a part in intensiv ownec Roman Chernov.

 In autumn 2022 - At first I created for my doughter for check mathmatics exersices.
 Than I changed a lot of this project and use **flexbox**, basics **html** and **css**.
 And made new design for it and prepare place for other new mini-projects with javascript code. **[Link on repository](https://github.com/frontenddevkan/PortalForApps)**